Response

 cookie($name, $value = '', $max_age = 0, $path = '', $domain = '', $secure = false, $http_only = false)

-Return file stream
+Return a file stream

 <?php